 The Public Notification Rule helps to ensure that consumers will always know if there is a problem with their drinking water.
 These notices immediately alert consumers if there is a serious problem with their drinking water (e.g. a boil water emergency).

-a con we ater emergency).
-Violatio on Type Violation Begin Violation End Violation Explanation PUBLIC VIOLAT C NOTICE RULE LINKED TO FION 05/12/2015 02/24/2021 We completed the necessary steps to return to compliance.
+Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 05/12/2015 02/24/2021 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.